 Walk around the Jewish Ghetto

-If you want to get acquainted with one of the nicest parts of town, visiting the Jewish Ghetto definitely is one of the things to do in Venice.
+If you want to get acquainted with one of the nicest parts of town, visiting the Jewish Ghetto is one of the things to do in Venice.
 The bonus is that the large crowds of day trippers don’t make it there, so it’s significantly more local and not nearly as crowded!

-To get to there, hop on a vaporetto to Ca’ d’Oro, then head to Strada Nova (New Street).
+To get there, hop on a Vaporetto to Ca’ d’Oro, then head to Strada Nova (New Street).
 Head to Via Emanuele and go straight until the street becomes Rio Tera S. Leonardo.
 Pay attention to a small alley with a sign in Hebrew, marking that you are in the Jewish Ghetto.

 Visit the Fondaco dei Tedeschi